Welcome, welcome, all you legendary email subscribers. Let’s get stuck right in…

 The Best Spinner

 The Best Spinner (affiliate link) allows me to turn one article into hundreds of articles, which can then be used to build backlinks to my mini-sites.
 Works pretty good, although it does take a little time investment up front.
-Pat Flynn does a good job explaining article spinning and demonstrating how the TBS software works in this blog post.
+Pat Flynn does a good job explaining article spinning and demonstrating how the TBS software works.

 Unique Article Wizard